rust-gamedev/rust-gamedev.github.io/content/news/041/index.md

 [Spicy Lobster][spicy_lobster] is a pixel-style, tactical 2D shooter with a fishy theme.

-In the last month work started on a new architecture for the core Jumpy game loop.
+In the last month, work started on a new architecture for the core Jumpy game loop.

 Determinism and snapshot/restore functionality has been a challenge for networking support in jumpy.
 To address this, Jumpy has started migrating the core